control-toolbox/GeometricPreconditioner.jl/docs/src/2D-example.md

     h(x,p,p^0,u) = p^0 x + p u.
 ```

-For the sake of simplicity, we consider in this notebook only the normal case, and we fix $p^0 = -1$.
+For the sake of simplicity, we assume that the BC-extremals associated to the solution of the studied problem is normal, and so we fix $p^0 = -1$.
 According to the Pontryagin maximum principle, the maximizing control is given by $u(x,p) \to \mathrm{sign}(p)$.
 This function is non-differentiable, and may lead to numerical issues.

+Let's start by defining the problem.

 ```@example main
-using OptimalControl # hide
+using OptimalControl
-using Plots # hide
+using Plots
-using ForwardDiff # hide
+using ForwardDiff
+using DifferentialEquations
-using DifferentialEquations # hide using MINPACK # hide
+using MINPACK

 t0 = 0                                                      # initial time
 x0 = 0                                                      # initial state